 The following are the minimum requirements for admission to the Master of Science in Organizational Development and Leadership degree program:

 Each application is reviewed on an individual basis.
 GRE scores are not required for admission into any of the ODL programs.
 Visit the admissions section for more information regarding the application requirements and process.

 In order to allow the greatest flexibility for applicants, the ODL program follows a rolling admissions cycle, meaning that there is not a specific deadline for application.
 However, as the greatest demand for admittance is for the fall and spring terms, early application is strongly encouraged to guarantee placement within the program during the desired term.

 Yes.
-Once all applications materials have been received by the Admissions Office, eligible candidates will be invited to interview with the program leadership.
+Once all applications materials have been received by the Admissions Office, eligible candidates will be invited to interview with the Faculty Committee on Admissions.